simon-yc/simon-yc/README.md

 ## ⚡ Fun Facts

-- 🐾 I have a cat named after a Pokémon — Eevee!
+- 🐾 I have a cat named after a Pokémon — Eevee
 - ⚽🏀 Big fan of sports, especially soccer and basketball
 - 🌎 Enjoy the outdoors and travelling